minhkashyu/nightlife-coordination-backend/README.md

 This is the React client side of the Fullstack App.
 The client side can be found at https://github.com/minhkashyu/nightlife-coordination-frontend.

-THIS APP IS UNDER CONSTRUCTION.
-You can run the App at https://mks-nightlife-coordination-app.herokuapp.com/
+You can run the App at https://mks-nightlife-coordination-app.herokuapp.com/.

 ## User Stories